Diegoocse/CSE15L-Lab-report-4/index.md

 So that the test could run I pressed, `<up>``<up>``<up>``<enter>`

-3)  Changes the directory to the repository directory and runs the tests.
+3)  compiles and runs the tests.
 The tests fail, indicating that there are issues in the code that need to be addressed.

 Edit the code file to fix the failing test: